Free Resume Generator

 What resume templates are available?

 Three templates are available: Modern (clean layout with accent color styling), Classic (traditional format preferred by conservative industries), and Minimal (simple and elegant with maximum whitespace).
-All templates are optimized for both screen reading and print output.
+All templates are improved for both screen reading and print output.

 Can I export my resume as a PDF?

 Yes.
-Click the Export PDF button and your browser print dialog will open with a clean, print-optimized layout.
+Click the Export PDF button and your browser print dialog will open with a clean, print-improved layout.
 Select Save as PDF as the destination.
 The exported PDF preserves formatting, fonts, and structure exactly as shown in the preview.

 Is my resume data stored or sent to a server?